ZhenyaKh/remove-switches/README.md

 # remove-switches

-This JavaScript library translates any piece of JavaScript code in such a way that all the switch-statements present in the piece of code would be converted to loop/if-statements.
-So put simply, the library allows one to get rid of all switch-statements in a JavaScript piece of code.
+This JavaScript library makes translation of any JavaScript code given as input in the following way: the library converts all switch statements present in the piece of code to loop and if statements.
+So put simply, the library allows one to remove all switches from a JavaScript piece of code, while keeping the semantics of the code.

 The thorough suite of unit-tests is also present in the repository and checks a really vast number of testing cases.